 The Montgomery Humane Society’s Community Cat Program provides Montgomery City and County residents an alternative to euthanizing feral cats by enabling residents to trap, spay/neuter, vaccinate, ear-tip and release them back to the community.
-Since its founding in June of 2018, the Program has fixed and vaccinated over 1,800 community cats.

 Before programs like this, shelters like ours relied on catching and euthanizing feral cats to control their population.
 This approach failed to decrease the feral cat population and the number of feral cats euthanized each year.
 Increasingly, the public believes that the money spent on euthanizing should be re-allocated to programs that help animals, like the Community Cat Program.
 Over 80% of Americans believe that leaving a stray cat outside to live out his life is more humane than having the cat caught and killed, according to a national survey conducted for Alley Cat Allies by Harris Interactive.